caspii/casparwre.de/_drafts/2022-05-12-12-months-as-a-solo-developer.md

 In general I try and have a roadmap of high-level topics I want to tackle per week.
 My roadmap is heavily informed by what my users ask for.
 Beyond that, my product development approach is not very scientific, but I tell myself that no one ever failed by building what users ask for.

 #### Split testing
 I run some high-level experiments (split tests) which have yielded good insights so far.
-For instance, I will set up an experiment where 50% of my users (chosen randomly) will see one variant of the product, whilst the other 50% will see another variant.
+It usually works like this: I set up an experiment where 50% of my users (chosen randomly) will see one variant of the product, whilst the other 50% will see another variant.
 After waiting some time (usually over 4 weeks), I check how the 2 variants have performed compared to each other.
 The best performing variant is then rolled out to 100% of users.

 One of the many good things about running a split test is that you are forced to think about your "success metrics".
-In other words, what is needle that you are actually trying to move.
-I have been using three different metrics to determine whether an experiment is a success or not (only one metric is used per experiment):
+In other words, what is the actual needle that you are trying to move?
+I used three different metrics to determine whether an experiment is a success or not (only one metric is used per experiment):
 * How often is something clicked on.
 This is easy to measure and a very low-level metric
 * Activation rate for scoreboards or leaderboards.
 This number reflects what ratio of newly created boards is actively used, as opposed to never being used (which means the creator of the board was just curious or got stuck or confused after creation)
 * Revenue.
-This is obviuously a high-level metric

 A successful experiment I did was pricing.
 For over 4 weeks, users were seeing one of 3 different prices for upgrading a board: $1.99, $3.99 or $5.99.
-The result was that charging $5.99 did put off some users from upgrading in the first place, but that overall it was the price that resulted in the highest revenue.
+The winner was the group with $5.99.
+Yes, some users were put off from upgrading in the first place, but the higher price still resulted in the highest revenue.

 #### Product market fit
 _Do I have product market fit?_ That is a question that every founder asks themselves at regular intervals.
-Despite seeing a general increase in all my metrics, I am still not sure whether I have actually product-market fit yet.
-The reason for that is that I have been seeing linear and not exponential growth.
-I recently heard a good podcast (sadly I can't remember which one), which proposed that "real" product market fit is only achieved once you see expontial growth.
+Despite seeing a general increase in all my metrics, I am still not sure whether I have actually achieved product-market fit yet.
+The reason is that I have been seeing linear and not exponential growth.
+I recently heard a good podcast (sadly I can't remember which one), which proposed that "real" product market fit is only achieved once you see exponential growth.
 This resonated with me, and I'm going to continue working towards exponential growth.

-I think that a major milestone on the way to getting to product-market fit is finding one or more niches within the larger topic of "online leaderboards and scoreboards."
+I think that a major milestone on the way to getting there is finding one or more niches within the larger topic of "online leaderboards and scoreboards."
+Certainly one of the things that I find extremely interesting is that my product covers so many possible use-cases, however this is also a big challenge.
+Being very broad and general means that it is hard to really focus on one group of users and their needs.
+It means that you cannot tailor your messaging to these users.

-### Finding the correct niche
-OBS
-Wordpress
-What are my niches?
-What are my channels?
-What are
+One of my next strategic tasks will be exploring different niches and aiming for 1 or 2 of them.
+I have already made tentative steps in this direction:

+* **Niche 1: live streaming scoreboards** The job-to-be done here is displaying a scoreboard within a live stream using software like OBS.
+What's really interesting about this niche is that there are several comepitors which means it's a problem worth solving.
+My product seems to have an SEO advantage and I'm hoping to make some inroads into this space.
+Read more about [adding scoreboards to a livesteam here](https://keepthescore.co/blog/posts/obs-live-scoreboard/).
+* **Niche 2: Wordpress Plugins** I made a very rudimentaty WordPress plugin to make it easier to insert boards into a WordPress post.
+Apparently WordPress powers a third of the internet, so I though would be worth a try.
+You could argue that a WordPress plugin is more of a distribution channel.
+Touché.
+[Read the marketing post here](https://keepthescore.co/wordpress-leaderboard/).

 ## Custom solutions

-In 2019 the first person got in touch asking for a bespoke scoreboard, because the standard ones didn't fit their needs.
+In 2019 the first person got in touch asking for a custom scoreboard.
+Because the standard ones didn't fit their needs.
 I decided that I would give it a try to see if I could establish a new revenue stream: making custom scoreboards as a kind of niche web-development agency.
 That first custom scoreboard was quite wonky and almost broke down several times.
 However, the customer paid and my new revenue stream was established.

 On average I now build one custom scoreboard a month.
 On top of having an alternative renenue stream it, it's also a good way of discovering new needs and solutions that may be worth turning into a self-serve product.